 Your footplate pass will get you a trip from Downpatrick to Inch Abbey and return, enjoying the sights, sounds and smells of the steam engine.
 At times when we run a diesel service, you can imagine yourself in the cab of a locomotive on a distant branch line in rural Ireland in the 1960s or 70s.

-Footplate passes are subject to availability – places are limited, and sometimes we may have to refuse them for operational reasons.
-For example, if we are training a new fireman or driver.
-Booking in advance means you are sure of getting your footplate experience
+Footplate passes are subject to availability – places are limited, and sometimes we may have to refuse them for operational reasons, such as when are training a new fireman or driver.
+Booking in advance means you are sure of getting your footplate experience.

 To take part in a footplate experience, you need to:

 - Be reasonably fit and able to climb into and out of a cab